Why is the City doing this project?

 - Removing all utility poles on both sides of the street.

-- Finally, potentially lowering the speed limit from 30 mph to 25 mph.
+A traffic study will also be conducted after the project is completed.
+There is a potential for lowering the speed limit from 30 mph to 25 mph.

 What changes will be made to Boones Ferry to improve pedestrian and bicycle safety?

 Similar to vehicle traffic, the project will make a number of changes to improve pedestrian and bicycle safety including:

 - Building new, wider sidewalks that will be further setback from vehicle traffic;